CSeCIITB/LS-2024-Intro-To-Game-Hacking/Section 3/README.md

     player->m_jumpHoldTime = 99999;
 ```

 You can now play around with this and try to modify your game to your advantage.

+>Flag of the Cow: <br>
+>With these newly acquired jumping and sprinting skills we can now obtain our very first flag!
+This flag is hidden on an island which is far away from our main island.
+Can you find the island and defeat the Cow King to get the flag?

 ----